anacletu/C-Algorithm-Playground/README.md

 - [Recursive Pathfinder](pathfinding/recursive_pathfinder.c): A pathfinding algorithm that uses recursion.
 - [Dijkstra Pathfinder](pathfinding/dijkstra_pathfinder.c): An algorithm for finding the shortest paths between nodes in a graph.

+## Mathematical Algorithms

+Explore various mathematical algorithms to understand their efficiency and implementation details.

+- [Karatsuba Algorithm](mathematical/karatsuba.c): A fast multiplication algorithm that uses a divide and conquer approach.
+It multiplies two n-digit numbers in less than O(n^2) elementary steps.
+Note: Due to the limitations of the C language without an external library, there are constraints on the size of numbers that can be calculated.

 ## Algorithmic Challenges

 Take on algorithmic challenges to enhance your problem-solving skills.